Mastering the art of out-of-home advertising: Content simplicity, placement, and cross-cultural insights

 Blog by Veronica Burbulea

-This blog is based on the presentation that was given during the yearly EMAC conference in Budapest last May.
+This blog is based on the presentation that was given during the yearly EMAC conference in Bucharest last May.
 DVJ hosted a special session where Lisette Kruizinga- de Vries shared insights from internal studies and the PhD students we cooperate with shared the latest insights from their studies.

 Why focus on out-of-home advertising?